RivinaRW9/Premier-League-2025-26-Analysis/README.md

 This followed a full relational database workflow, not just a straight CSV-to-dashboard import:

 1. **Cleaning:** Raw CSVs were cleaned and processed with Python (Pandas) in Jupyter Notebook
-2. **Database:** Built a relational SQLite database using Python’s `sqlite3` library, structured into three related tables — `Teams`, `Players`, and `PlayerStats` — with primary/foreign key relationships to normalize the data and remove redundancy
+2. **Database:** Built a relational SQLite database using Python’s `sqlite3` library, structured into three related tables, `Teams`, `Players`, and `PlayerStats`, with primary/foreign key relationships to normalize the data and remove redundancy
 3. **Analysis:** Wrote SQL queries against the database to explore a range of football analytics questions
 4. **Dashboard:** Exported the cleaned tables back to CSV and built the final interactive dashboard in Power BI, including custom DAX measures for things like per-90 efficiency, team-relative percentages, and ranking logic